 Fort Cornwallis is one of the oldest tourist attractions in Penang Malaysia that you must visit to complete your Penang experience.
 It was first built in 1786 and it belongs to a fortress that was used to defend the England colony from their enemies.

 Nowadays, this fortress is no longer used but it has become a nice tourist attraction to learn about the history of Malaysia during the British colonization.

-The entrance fee to Kota Cornwallis for Adult is RM 20 and Children is RM 10.
-The opening Hours are daily from 9am – 10pm.
+The entrance fee to Kota Cornwallis for Adults is RM 20 and for Children is RM 10.
+The Opening Hours are daily from 9 am to 10 pm.

 Enjoy The Penang Toy Museum

 Usually, when you come to a museum, you will be seeing historical items such as old paintings, old statues, old sculptures, and other ancient items.
 But, Penang Toy Museum has become a good place to visit if you want to see some unique toy collections from all around the world.